heeahcodes/pandas-data-analytics-project/README.md

 ### 2. Source:
 The analysis uses a publicly available dataset containing restaurant bills, tip amounts, smoking status, and time of visit.
-_Tips dataset originally compiled by Bryant & Smith, made available via the `seaborn` Python library._
+_Tips dataset has been originally compiled by Bryant & Smith and made available via the `seaborn` Python library._

 ### 3. Methodology :
 i.
 Created a normalized tip metric (tip as a percentage of total bill)